odioski/RADICO/ASCII ART.INFOwPREAMBLE.md

 I couldn’t recall the official term but had referenced back to when I was even younger during the elementary school years when I had first came across it.
 That happened either in 1984 or 1985 while in computer classes when I learned a few fundamentals about software and what it is to the machine using it.

-Bare in mind, the README, INSTALL or any other MARKUP can't possibly allude to one thing or another other than the title of the files it contains, or hosts.
-Admittedly such experiences were found on the darker sides of code and the internet, but we learned to craft such graphics as children, long ago, when the world had a bit of trouble running about.
-For us it wasn't that serious though, just a recreational activity or treat after classwork was either completed or suspended.
+Bare in mind, the README, INSTALL or any other MARKUP can't possibly allude to one thing or another other than the contents of the file, *or the contents those individual files host.* As I mentioned, host or clients, guests, temporary visitors or new owners, they're all objects.
+Admittedly such experiences were found on the darker sides of code and the internet, but we learned to craft such graphics as children, long ago, when the world had a bit of trouble running about. *The Cold War*.
+For us though, still children, it wasn't that serious though, just a recreational activity or treat after classwork was either completed or suspended.

 After creating this, ASCII ART.INFO.md for a personal project, the repository you may currently be perusing...
 I found via Copiilot an acurate description of the *art form* and it also provided some instructions on how to craft your own.